Hello Aunt Vadge,

-I am a virgin who has recently started to use tampons over the past few days.
-When inserting, there is a little discomfort, something like a pinch, inches within the vaginal opening.
-Once beyond that point, I can insert the tampon easily.
-Only once have I been able to insert correctly (where I couldn’t feel the tampon), but I am assuming this will come with more time/practice.
+I’m a virgin who’s recently started using tampons over the past few days.
+When inserting, there’s a little discomfort, something like a pinch, an inch or so inside the vaginal opening.
+Once beyond that point, the tampon slides in easily.
+Only once have I inserted it correctly (where I couldn’t feel it at all), but I’m assuming that’ll come with practice.

 Is this pinching feeling the tampon moving beyond my hymen?

-I did notice some bright red blood the last time I inserted a tampon, closer towards the end of my period.
-Because my period was light, I used the lowest absorbency.
-I still experienced discomfort removing the tampons, again like a pinching sensation, but I did notice it wasn’t completely saturated.
-The last tampon was yesterday, and 24 hours later, I still feel some external dryness and some burning of the labia.
+I did notice some bright red blood the last time I inserted one, closer towards the end of my period.
+My period was light, so I used the lowest absorbency.
+I still felt some discomfort removing them – again a pinching sensation – but I noticed it wasn’t completely saturated.
+The last tampon was yesterday, and 24 hours later I still feel some external dryness and burning of the labia.
 I don’t feel any internal discomfort within the vaginal canal itself.

-I have researched vaginismus and am unsure if this is what I am experiencing.
-While I initially felt uncomfortable with inserting a tampon, I feel I have gotten used to a better angle that makes it easier.
-I was still able to relax/contact my PC muscles when the applicator was within the vagina.
-I feel that I have learned that beyond the pinching sensation, the tampon can move further back.
-I am also unsure if the dry tampon has potentially hurt the vaginal walls, and perhaps this is causing some burning?
+I’ve researched vaginismus and am unsure if that’s what I’m experiencing.
+I initially felt uncomfortable inserting a tampon, but I’ve found a better angle that makes it easier, and I could relax and contract my PC muscles while the applicator was inside.
+I’m also unsure if the dry tampon has hurt the vaginal walls, and whether that’s causing some burning?

-I have fingered myself in the past, as a way of exploring and getting to know my body better.
+I’ve fingered myself in the past, exploring and getting to know my body.
 I notice some stinging or burning afterwards, but not while my finger is inside.
-I thought this was maybe some ingredients in the lubricant that my body found irritating.
-I purchased a lubricant with different ingredients but the stinging and burning still occurs.
-This is usually just on the vaginal opening.
+I thought it might be ingredients in the lubricant, so I bought a different one, but the stinging still happens.
+It’s usually just at the vaginal opening.

-When I look at my vagina in a handheld mirror, I see no growths, swelling, or cuts.
-I do not notice any discharge.
-So I am unsure if I have stretched my hymen somewhat (if that is possible with a tampon) and this is the discomfort I am feeling, or if I have something such as vaginismus.
-Only this past month have I inserted items within the vagina (tampon, fingers).
-I am incredibly anxious and embarrassed about this, which is likely making the situation worse for me.
+When I look in a handheld mirror, I see no growths, swelling or cuts, and no discharge.
+So I’m not sure if I’ve stretched my hymen a little (if that’s even possible with a tampon), or if I have something like vaginismus.
+I only started inserting things this past month.
+I’m incredibly anxious and embarrassed, which is probably making it worse.
 Any help would be appreciated!

 Anxious